NZ withdrawal from Iraq now 'inevitable': former Defence Minister

 "I would actually use the word inevitable.
 I think it's inevitable that we will pull out.
 The only question is when," he said.

-New Zealand would act in the rest of the Coalition if it decided to pull out, Mapp said.
+New Zealand would act in concert with the rest of the Coalition if members decided to pull out, Mapp said.

 "It may be that the rest of the Coalition [excepting the US and UK] ends up saying pretty quickly: we're out of here."